 A substantial portion of our business is conducted in foreign markets and a substantial portion of our revenues and costs are derived from our international business.
-Our international revenues in the fiscal year ended December 29, 2012 represented 30.6% of our total revenues, up from 27.3% in the same period of 2011.
+Our international revenues in the fiscal year ended December 28, 2013 represented 40.7% of our total revenues, up from 30.6% in the same period of 2012.
+For information on results of operations and assets by geographic location, please see Note 5, Business Segments, Major Customers and Significant Group Concentrations of Credit Risk, in the Notes to the Consolidated Financial Statements included in Item 8 "Consolidated Financial Statements" of this report.
 Our international operations expose us to a number of business and economic risks, including unfavorable foreign currency exchange rates or fluctuations; our ability to protect our intellectual property; the impact of foreign laws, regulations and trade customs; U.S. and foreign taxation issues; potential limits on our ability to repatriate foreign profits; and general political and economic trends, including the potential impact of terrorist attacks or international hostilities.
 If we are unable to achieve anticipated levels of revenues from or efficiently manage our international operations, our overall revenues and profitability may decline.